 This submission calls for licensing of certain trades.
 This licence is administered by local governments.
 This submission highlighted the benefits of the licensing scheme, rather than raising issues of concern.
 The submissions listed call for licensing of this profession.
-No specific issue raised.
-This licence is administered by local governments.
-This licence is administered by local governments.
-The submissions listed call for licensing of this activity.
-This licence is administered by local governments.
-This licence is sue raised.
-This submission highlighted the benefits of the licensing scheme, rather than raising issues of concern.

 APPENDIX E: TERMS OF REFERENCE